-It might have felt awkward because you perceived it as being a complicated undertaking.
-You had to be extra vigilant while following the modus operandi for safely maneuvering the vehicle.
-A wary instructor might have been sitting by your side, incessantly barraging you with information and safety tips.
+It might have felt awkward and complicated.
+You had to be extra vigilant while following the rules for safely maneuvering the vehicle.
+A wary instructor might have been sitting by your side, barraging you with directions.

 Over time, you gained confidence in your abilities behind the wheel.
 After accumulating a sizable mileage, you felt at ease because you didn’t have to put in as much thought and effort as you did in the past.
-Your driving faculties can now get activated and run on auto-pilot mode once you hit the roads.
+Your abilities ran on auto-pilot mode once you hit the roads.

 In fact, research has shown that once a person crosses an IQ of 120, there is minimal relationship between more intelligence and better performance.
 While people with high IQs are good at logical, computational and linear tasks, they may not necessarily have real world intelligence that’s needed to excel in whatever it is they are naturally gifted at doing.

-An individual’s ability to go the distance is indicated by the presence of certain mental dispositions and traits in their character constellation, such as courage, discipline, imagination and sensitivity.
-We need a combination of mental force and moral character, which are exclusively a product of experience and effort that is forged into the deep recesses of our mind.
+An persons ability to go the distance is indicated by the presence of certain mental dispositions and traits in their character constellation, such as courage, discipline, imagination and sensitivity.

 In his book, The Outliers, Michael Gladwell states that it takes 10,000 hours of dedicated practice to truly master a skill, be it playing an instrument, learning a sport or running a business.
-If we look at anyone who has mastered their craft, we will see that it was their dogged dedication to their craft that influenced their total immersion in their pursuit during those 10,000 hours.
+If we look at anyone who has mastered their craft, we will see that it was their dedication to their craft that influenced their immersion during those 10,000 hours.

-Individuals who excel in a particular field are rare commodities, which is why society admires and rewards them.
-Their exceptional skills and superior knowledge are highly sought after for both their monetary and intrinsic value.
-All the effort we put in to reach the top will ultimately pay off in a big way.
+Those who excel in a particular field are rare commodities, which is why society admires and rewards them.
+Their exceptional skills and knowledge are highly sought after for both their monetary and intrinsic value.

 The good news is that the formula for achieving mastery is not a complicated one.
-Everyone is capable of emulating it so that they can reach a distinguished level of success.
-I have listed a few guidelines on how you can easily apply the roadmap towards mastery in your daily life:
+Everyone is capable of following it if they have the tenacity and will.
+Here are five guidelines on how you can become a master no matter what you tackle in your daily life:

-- Immerse yourself in something you’re passionate about: The simplest way to attain the natural drive to achieve enduring success is to select a vocation that you are passionate and curious about.
-Your internal motivation and enthusiasm will fuel your willingness to rise up to any challenges that you might encounter along the way and also stay fully committed to the process.
+1. Immerse yourself in something you’re passionate about: The simplest way to attain the natural drive to achieve enduring success is to select a vocation that you are passionate and curious about.
+Your internal motivation will fuel your willingness to rise up to any challenges that you might encounter along the way and also stay fully committed to the process.

-- Gain deep and comprehensive knowledge: If you want to be amongst the top of the line in your field, it is imperative to have a thorough and comprehensive knowledge that will set you apart from others.
+2. Gain deep and comprehensive knowledge: To be amongst the top of the line in your field, it’s imperative to have a thorough and comprehensive knowledge that will set you apart from others.
 Learning and understanding any skill or subject requires dedicated focus and deep engagement for many hours, during which we saturate our mind with relevant books, advice and other research material.

-- Create structure in your environment: The deep work and engagement needed to achieve mastery necessitates an environment that is structured and stable.
+4. Create structure in your environment: The deep work and engagement needed to become a master necessitates an environment that is structured and stable.
 This includes allotting a designated work space and time slots that are free of distractions and obligations.
-Geniuses such as Bill Gates were known to lock themselves for hours in isolation to crack complicated programming codes.
+Bill Gates used to lock himself for hours in isolation to crack complicated programming codes.
 We also need to build structure within our personal life to maintain emotional and physical balance.
 It’s a challenge to apply ourselves to any demanding feat if we are tired, stressed out or facing emotional ups and downs.

-- Be patient and focused: The road to success is a potential minefield, filled with unforeseen obstacles and tricky terrain that could throw us off guard.
-For this reason, we need to fortify our inner reserves to catch any unanticipated curve balls along the way.
-Achieving breakthroughs in any novel endeavor requires courage and a willingness to step out on faith.
+5. Be patient and focused: The road to success is a potential minefield, filled with unforeseen obstacles and tricky terrain that could throw us off guard.
+For this reason, we need to fortify our inner reserves to catch any curve balls along the way.
+Achieving breakthroughs in any endeavor requires courage and a willingness to step out on faith.
 We have to get comfortable with taking risks and the possibility of encountering failure.
-The path to mastery ultimately requires inner strength, patience and focus while we keep our eyes on the prize.

 All my best on your journey,